Independence, Colorado Ghost Town

 As of 2008, the town is home to several residents in modern houses surrounding the historic townsite.
 There are remains of the general store, several houses, and foundations on what was the north side of the town along with several foundations (including the foundation of the previously-mentioned Schoolhouse).

-King’s Canyon, CO
+King’s Canyon, Colorado Ghost Town

 County: